sravyabalasa/codepath_assignment_1/README.md

 ### Notes
 - Part 1
-  - Some parts of the video were outdated in terms of XCode layout (adding in images from assets) and AlamofireImage (deprecated method), but I was able to find it with some googling
+  - Some parts of the video were outdated in terms of XCode layout (adding in images from assets) and AlamofireImage (deprecated method), but I was able to find it with some Googling